hbivnm/hbivnm-tf2-config/README.md

 Comments about certain commands within my cfg file might not be accurate for YOU and it could be worth experimenting on your own with my config as a foundation for your own future config :)

 ## Contents
-- My own config vpk file
+- My own configs
+- Config vpk

 ### Additional content
 - Edited version of [ahud](https://huds.tf/site/s-ahud)